Articles > Business > What is an office manager?

 Large corporations

-Unlike working for a startup, being an office manager for a large corporation may involve more regulation.
+Unlike working for a startup, managing an office for a large corporation may involve more regulation.

-Your exact title may vary and will likely depend on your daily responsibilities.
+The exact title may vary and will likely depend on the daily responsibilities.
 After all, large businesses often need several types of office managers working in different departments, from human resources to general business or facility managers.

-Here are a few examples of an office manager’s responsibilities at a larger corporation:
+Here are a few examples of the responsibilities at a larger corporation:

 • Assisting other managers with enforcing company and office policies